Datapack-Registry/specification/docs/naming_conventions.md

 The `tick.mcfunction` function file serves as the "entry point" for the module and the `load.mcfunction` function file serves as the "setup".

 > [!NOTE]
-> This ensures a clear global structure for the entire project.
+> The "modules" ensure a clear global structure for the entire project.

 ## Content
 ### Uninstall or Removal